 Smyrna is popular with families and young professionals, according to owners.com, and they have plenty of housing choices appropriate for singles (such as one-bedroom apartments) or large families (such as large homes on culs-de-sac).
 SunTrust Park is cited as one of the town's standout amenities, but its relative lack of public transportation (except for Cobb Community Transit buses) was cited as a potential drawback.

-The town is also ranked number four on a list of the 10 best suburbs for millennials, according to Niche.com.
+The town is also ranked on Thrillist’s list of best suburbs for millennials.

 Chamblee has received an $80,000 grant from the Atlanta Regional Commission to help with the Chamblee Rail Trail.
 CONTRIBUTED